frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/accounts/payment-request.md

 **A Payment Request is used to request payment for an order or an invoice.**

 Payment Request is sent via email and will contain a link to a Payment Gateway if set up.
 You can create a payment request via Sales Order or Sales Invoice.
+A Payment Request can also be set up against a Purchase Order or a Purchase Invoice for internal records.
+Then, payments can be processed in bulk using a [Payment Order](/docs/user/manual/en/accounts/payment-order).

 To access Payment Term go to:
 > Home > Accounting > Accounts Receivable > Payment Term